chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Load Balancer

 To configure your Chef Automate installation's load balancer, create a TOML file that contains the partial configuration below.
-Uncomment and change settings as needed, then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.
+Uncomment and change settings as needed, and then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

 ```toml
 [load_balancer.v1.sys.service]